SolutionSpirit/Vue-Js-form-validation-Vuelidate/README.md

 # form_validation_vuelidate

-You can visit our site to step by step guidline about how to add form validation using Vuelidate library in Vue Js application or project. https://www.solutionspirit.com/vue-js-form-validation-using-vuelidate-library/
+Visit the site to step by step guidline about how to add form validation using Vuelidate library in Vue Js application or project. https://www.solutionspirit.com/vue-js-form-validation-using-vuelidate-library/

 ## Project setup